EPCCed/2026-03-02-Fortran-intro/_episodes/05-arrays.md

 ## Allocatable arrays

 If we wish to establish storage with shape determined at run time, the _allocatable_ attribute can be used.
-The rank must be specified by the value of the extent in each dimension is deferred using the `:` symbol:
+The rank must be specified but the value of the extent in each dimension is deferred using the `:` symbol:
 ```
   real, dimension(:, :), allocatable :: a